 Heat Pumps are equipped with a time / temperature defrost control with field selectable defrost intervals of 30, 60, 90 minutes.
-In Region IV, the defrost control should be set to an interval of 90 minutes.
+In Region IV, the defrost control should be set to an interval according to the table below.
 This setting should be adjusted at this time if needed.
 The defrost control also has SmartShift (TM) Technology, which delays compressor operation at defrost initiation and termination.
 If disabling this function is desired, move the jumper from "DLY" to "NORM" on the defrost control.